Emma Watson: Public image

-Watson has often been cited as a role model, though she shies away from the term, stating that "it puts the fear of god into [her]".
+Watson has often been cited as a role model, though she shies away from the term, stating that "it puts the fear of God into [her]".
 Her impact on teenage girls' view of women's rights has been referred to as the "Emma Watson effect", with respondents from a National Citizen Service survey stating that her work in activism had inspired them to label themselves feminists.
 In her initial post-Harry Potter career, she was noted to focus on smaller films rather than big-budget studio films.
 Adam White of The Independent states that Watson's acting style possesses "a very human sensitivity and quiet strength".

 Describing Watson's off-screen persona, Derek Blasberg of Vanity Fair has called her "shy", "friendly, intelligent, and down to earth".
 Steinem has described her as "way more like a real person than a movie star", while author bell hooks considers her to be part of "a very different, new breed [of actors] who are interested in being whole and having a holistic life, as opposed to being identified with just wealth and fame."

 Watson's character in Harry Potter has had a significant impact on pop culture; the actress has commented, "I have met fans [with] my face tattooed on their bod[ies].
 I've met people who used the Harry Potter books to get through cancer.
 I don't know how to explain it, but the Harry Potter phenomenon steps into a different zone."
 Watson has been the subject of substantial media attention since the beginning of her career; on her eighteenth birthday she was photographed by paparazzi attempting to take pictures up her skirt, and she has been victim of numerous stalking threats.
 Watson does not take selfies with fans, citing security concerns, and instead prefers to talk one-on-one during interactions.

 In March 2009, she was ranked sixth on the Forbes list of "Most Valuable Young Stars" and in February 2010, she was Hollywood's highest-paid female star, having earned an estimated £19 million in 2009.
 In 2017, Forbes ranked her among the world's highest-paid actresses, with annual earnings of $14 million.
-In 2013, Watson was British GQs Woman of the Year and topped Empires list of the 100 Sexiest Movie Stars.
+In 2013, Watson was British GQs Woman of the Year and topped Empires list of the 100 sexiest movie stars.
 Watson was found to be the sixth most admired woman in the world in global surveys conducted by YouGov in 2020.
+In 2015 and 2016, Watson was selected twice for the annual Forbes 30 under 30 list.